ensdomains/docs/contract-api-reference/.eth-permanent-registrar/README.md

 # .eth Permanent Registrar

 The Permanent Registrar is the code that will govern allocation and renewal of names in the .eth TLD.
-Presently this is governed by the legacy auction registrar, which uses a Vickery Auction process to allocate names to registrants.
-The new registrar aims to simplify this process, while providing a stable platform for future improvements that will minimise API changes.

-The target deployment date for the permanent registrar is the 4th of May, 2019.
-Documentation provided here is preliminary, and intended to provide developers wanting to integrate .eth domain registration or renewal into their platforms or tools with a starting point.

 ## System architecture